 Key Takeaways

-Life insurance is a tool that helps protect your loved ones financially in the event of your passing.
-A life insurance policy's death benefit may help cover a mortgage, educational costs, monthly bills and any other living expenses.
-While you can purchase a policy on the open market, employers often provide basic and optional additional coverage that may address your needs.
+Life insurance helps provide financial support for your loved ones if you pass away.
+A policy’s death benefit may help cover a mortgage, education costs, monthly bills, and other living expenses.
+While you can buy coverage on your own, employers often offer basic and optional life insurance that may meet your needs.

 Voluntary Life Insurance Defined

-Voluntary coverage is an added benefit provided by employers to their employees.
-It works like many other life insurance policies, providing a death benefit to beneficiaries if you die while the policy is in effect.
-However, you should check to confirm whether coverage goes with you if you leave the company.
+Voluntary life insurance is optional coverage offered through your employer.
+Like other life insurance policies, it provides a death benefit to your beneficiaries if you die while the policy is active.
+Check whether coverage continues if you leave your employer.

 How Does Voluntary Life Insurance Work?